kathelan/luxmed-interview/README.md

 Added one integration test with post and get method for company :) and one quick service unit test tables could be more optimised but i used just jpa functionality to make it fast and simple :)
+To make docker app working need to integrate url to db instead of localhost :)

 basic example for post:
 POST http://localhost:8080/api/companies